secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Ensemble

-Please follow the step to do the ensemble.
+To do ensemble with different submission, do the following steps:

 #### 1. Input commend.